samm81/samm81.github.io/_posts/2017-11-19-3d-printing-earrings.md

 ![attempt 2](/assets/3d-printed-earrings/attempt2.png)

-At this point I had labored for over ten hours over two days.
+At this point I had labored for ten plus hours over the course of two days.
 Every time I had free time I would pull out my laptop and keep working on it.
 Getting this to render for the first time was amazing.
 But as I looked at it my heart sank.
 Yes, it was a representation that was special to us.
 Yes, it could be worn as an earring.
 But it wasn't... beautiful.
 It wasn't stylish.
 It looked like a lump of spaghetti.

 I would have to try something else.